ppy/osu-wiki/wiki/Tournaments/OWC/2019/en.md

 ### Tournament Registration

-1. Every user interested in joining their country's team signs up individually.
+1. Every user interested in joining their country's team will sign up individually.
    - Tournament Management will create a list of potential candidates for a country's team.
-   - Tournament Management declares one candidate to the captain of the country's team, albeit temporarily.
+   - Tournament Management will declare one candidate to the captain of the country's team, albeit temporarily.
    - The declared captain can form their team from the candidate list of their country.
 2. To ensure valid and serious registrations, every registered user will be checked by the Tournament Management.
    - Every registered user will be assigned to their respective country's candidate list.
    - To be successfully accepted on the list, you have to ensure that your global osu! performance ranking is above 5000.
    - To be successfully accepted on the list, you have to ensure that you did not violate the [osu! community rules](/wiki/Rules) within the last 12 months.
 3. All successfully formed teams will be published after the Registration Phase.
-   - **A successful team should have at least 6 players registered to have the chance to play the Qualifier stage.**
+   - **A team should have at least 6 players registered to have the chance to play the Qualifier stage.**
-   - **The best 32 seeded teams will qualify to the Round of 32.**
+   - **The top 32 seeded teams will qualify to the Round of 32.**
-4. Mapset selectors must not participate as a player in this tournament.
+4. Mapset selectors must not participate as players in this tournament.

 ### Stage Instructions

 1. In the first stage (Qualifier Stage), all teams will play a specific pool designed by the map selectors.
 2. The pool will contain 4 brackets: NoMod, [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers), [DoubleTime](/wiki/Game_Modifiers).
-There won't be a tiebreaker for this stage.
+There will not be a tiebreaker for this stage.
 3. The Qualifier pool contains 10 maps.
 There will be 4 maps under the NoMod bracket and 2 maps for the other mod brackets.
 4. Teams will have to play the map pool twice at a designated time.
-The best run will be considered for seeding.
+Their best combined score will be used for seeding.
-5. The mappool will be played in the order listed before.
+5. The mappool will be played in the order listed above.
-6. The exact amount of players required to play each map is 4.
+6. Each team must have 4 players for each map.
 They can be exchanged freely after a map is concluded.
 7. There will be a 5 minute break in between the first and second playthrough of the map pool.
-8. All teams will have their Qualifiers runs in separated rooms. *We suggest teams not to broadcast or share their results to avoid seed manipulation*.
+8. All teams will play their qualifiers in separate rooms. *We suggest teams not to broadcast or share their results to avoid seed manipulation*.
-9. The best 32 seeded teams will advance to the Round of 32.
+9. The top 32 seeded teams will advance to the Round of 32.
-10. Following stages are Double Elimination Stages.
+10. Following the Qualifiers, Double Elimination stages will be played.
 This means that the winner moves to the next stage and the losing team gets moved to the Loser bracket.
-11. Due to the bracket change, teams on the losers bracket must play 2 matches each weekend starting on Quarterfinals.
+11. Teams in the losers bracket must play 2 matches each weekend starting from the Quarterfinals.
 12. **Winning conditions:**
    - In the Round of 32 and Round of 16, you need to win 5 beatmaps to win a match.
 (Best-of-9)
    - In Quarterfinals and Semifinals, you need to win 6 beatmaps to win a match.
 (Best-of-11)